shashank3009/vit_resnet_finetuning/README.md

 The models are fine-tuned separately for each dataset.

-It is based on the official [TensorFlow Model Garden](https://github.com/tensorflow/models).
-The code has been modified to use **focal cross-entropy loss** to better address the class imbalance in the datasets.
+It uses the official [TensorFlow Model Garden](https://github.com/tensorflow/models).
+I modified its code to use **focal cross-entropy loss** to better address the class imbalance in the datasets.

 ---